A collar lemma for partially hyperconvex surface group representations: Partial hyperconvexity

 An easy way to obtain many examples of Anosov representations is to deform representations in the so-called Fuchsian loci, the set of representations obtained as composition of holonomies of hyperbolizations with $\SL(\R^2)$-representations.
 We fix here the notation for such representations: \begin{example}[Fuchsian Loci] Denote by $\tau_{d_i}:\SL(\R^2)\to \SL(\R^{d_i})$ the $d_i-$dimensional irreducible representation\footnote{this is uniquely defined up to conjugation} of $\SL(\R^2)$ and set for positive integers $d_1\geq d_2 \geq \ldots\geq d_j$ with $d=d_1+\ldots+d_j$.
 Let $\r_{hyp}:\G\to \SL(\R^2)$ be a discrete and faithful representation.
 We call the set of representations obtained as composition $\tau_{\un d}\circ \r_{hyp}$ as $\r_{hyp}$ varies in the Teichm\"uller space a \emph{Fuchsian locus}, or the $\un d$-Fuchsian locus for the specified multi-index $\un d=(d_1,\ldots,d_j)$. \end{example}

 It is easy to verify that the irreducible representation satisfies property $H_k, C_k$ for all $k$, as in this case the equivariant boundary map is the well studied Veronese curve.
-As a result we obtain: \begin{cor} In the notation of Example \ref{ex hyperconvex reps}, a representation of the form $\rho=\tau_{(d_1,\ldots, d_m)}\circ \r_{hyp}$ has property $H_k$ if and only if $d_1-d_2>2k$, it additionally has property $C_k$ if and only if $d_1-d_2>2k+2$. \end{cor}
+As a result we obtain: \begin{cor} In the notation of Example \ref{ex hyperconvex reps}, a representation of the form $\rho=\tau_{(d_1,\ldots, d_m)}\circ \r_{hyp}$ has property $H_k$ if and only if $d_1-d_2>2k$; if $d_1-d_2>2k+2$ the representation additionally has property $C_k$ . \end{cor}